Strictly Come Dancing series 23: Professional dancers

-In April 2025, the BBC announced that all the professional dancers from the previous series; Dianne Buswell, Nadiya Bychkova, Amy Dowden, Karen Hauer, Katya Jones, Neil Jones, Nikita Kuzmin, Gorka Marquez, Luba Mushtuk, Jowita Przystał, Johannes Radebe, Aljaž Škorjanec, Kai Widdrington, Nancy Xu, Carlos Gu, Lauren Oakley, Michelle Tsiakkas and Vito Coppola; would be returning to this series.
+In April 2025, the BBC announced that all the professional dancers from the previous series; Dianne Buswell, Nadiya Bychkova, Amy Dowden, Karen Hauer, Katya Jones, Neil Jones, Nikita Kuzmin, Gorka Márquez, Luba Mushtuk, Jowita Przystał, Johannes Radebe, Aljaž Škorjanec, Kai Widdrington, Nancy Xu, Carlos Gu, Lauren Oakley, Michelle Tsiakkas and Vito Coppola; would be returning to this series.
 On 27 July, the BBC announced that two new professional dancers, Alexis Warr and Julian Caillon, would join the series.
 Warr won the seventeenth season of So You Think You Can Dance and was a troupe member on the American version of Dancing with the Stars.
 Caillon appeared as a professional dancer on three series of the Australian version of Dancing with the Stars.

 During the launch show, Julian Caillon and Alexis Warr received a celebrity partner for the first time, while Neil Jones, Gorka Márquez, Luba Mushtuk, Michelle Tsiakkas and Nancy Xu did not receive a partner.
 The rest of the pros were paired to a celebrity.

 Couples

 On 11 August 2025, Harry Aikines-Aryeetey was announced as the first contestant to be competing in the series on Newsround.
 Dani Dyer, Alex Kingston and Jimmy Floyd Hasselbaink were subsequently confirmed later that evening on The One Show.
 The celebrities continued to be revealed until 15 August 2025, when the full line-up was announced.
 Game of Thrones actor and DJ Kristian Nairn was initially announced as the final celebrity to be competing in the series, however on 21 August 2025, he withdrew from the competition due to health reasons.
 Former Emmerdale actor Lewis Cope was subsequently announced as his replacement on The One Show later that evening.
-On 23 September 2025, Love Island winner and actress Dani Dyer, who was initially announced as a contestant and was paired up with Nikita Kuzmin during the launch show, was announced to be withdrawing from the series after fracturing her ankle during training, Love Island winner and West End performer Amber Davies was announced as her replacement on 26 September, and began training with Kuzmin ahead of the first live show the following evening.
+On 23 September 2025, Love Island winner and actress Dani Dyer, who was initially announced as a contestant and was paired up with Nikita Kuzmin during the launch show, was announced to be withdrawing from the series after fracturing her ankle during training, Love Island winner and West End actress Amber Davies was announced as her replacement on 26 September, and began training with Kuzmin ahead of the first live show the following evening.